mckinsey/vizro/vizro-core/docs/pages/user_guides/navigation.md

 - provide additional text string to be displayed below the icon by using `text`argument of `NavItem` model
 - provide text to be displayed in the icon tooltip on hover by using `tooltip` argument of `NavItem` model

-If you want to customise icons in your dashboard, and do the following steps:
+If you want to customize icons in your dashboard, and do the following steps:

 1. To be able to perform any of the customizations mentioned above, we need to build a list of `NavItem` models and provide it to the `items` argument of the `NavBar`.

    ```
     NavBar(
         items=[
             NavItem(pages=["My first page"], icon="dashboard", text="Dashboard"),
             NavItem(pages=["My second page"], icon="summarize", tooltip="Summarization page"),
        ]
     )